Hourly / Yearly Wage Conversion Estimator

 For a quick estimate of your annual salary, double your hourly salary and add a thousand to the end.
 If you make $20 an hour, you make approximately $40,000 a year.
 If you make $25 an hour, you make about $50,000 a year.

-You can also figure out your approximate hourly salary if you know your annual salary.
+If you work 40 hours per week you can also quickly figure out your approximate hourly wage from your annual salary.
 Divide your annual salary in half and drop the thousand.
 If you make $60,000 a year, your hourly salary is approximately $30 an hour. $75,000 a year is about $37.50 an hour.

 Calculating an Annual Salary from an Hourly Wage